vbwo/Emotionpedia-SSC25/README.md

 # 🔍 What does the app do?

 - Exploring situations: Kids explore different scenarios, tapping on objects to see how they might trigger emotions.
 - Mimicking expressions: Using ARKit, they practice facial expressions.
-The app tracks key facial features (eyes, nose, cheeks, mouth) and gives real-time feedback on accuracy!
+The app tracks key facial features (eyebrows, eyes, nose, cheeks, mouth) and gives real-time feedback on accuracy!
 - Expressing and managing: Fun activities help with emotional expression and regulation.
 Happy?
 Clap along with the music: Vision-based hand tracking ensures it works even with soft claps!
 Angry?
 Blow into the mic to pop virtual soap bubbles!
 - Reward system: After completing an emotion cycle, RealityKit displays a snapshot taken during facial tracking.
-It can be saved or printed as a study card.
+It can be saved or printed as a study card!
-- Pause and Breathe: A break button triggers a guided counting exercise using Apple’s Speech framework, perfect for overwhelming moments.
+- Pause and Breathe: A break button triggers a guided counting exercise using Apple’s Speech framework for overwhelming moments.

 # 👩🏻‍💻 Technologies used